autometrics-dev/autometrics-shared/specs/autometrics_v1.0.0.md

 The combination of the `function` and `module` labels MUST be sufficient to uniquely identify the function within the project's source code.

-The exact contents of this label value are assumed to be language-specific.
+The exact contents of these label values (`module` and `function`) are assumed to be language-specific.
+Notably, for class methods libraries SHOULD include the class/prototype name as a prefix in the `function` label with a language-specific separator (e.g. `::` in Rust), but if it is technically difficult, libraries MAY include the class/prototype name as part of the `module` value.

+In all cases, libraries MUST include class name in either `module` or `function` label, they MUST consistently use the same label all the time, and SHOULD document the choice so that users know how to query "all metrics for a given class".

 ### `objective.name`